marcolaux/razer-stealth-late-2017-kblrefresh-linux/README.md

 - heavy flicker and screen distortion
 - closing the lid causes the system to infinitely resume and suspend (suspend loop)
 - PCIe Bus Error

+partially fixed
-- touchpad jitter / jumpy cursor in the center of the touchpad
+- touchpad jitter / jumpy cursor in the center of the touchpad (with Linux 4.15 RC6 it's reduced)

 not fixed:
 - HDMI: